MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMFallbackStatusPoint.md

 Configuration Manager can use one or more fallback status points to collect state messages for a site and send them to Configuration Manager.
 Throttling prevents the fallback status point from sending too many messages together, which can affect performance.
-For more information about site system roles, see [Install and Configure Site System Roles for Configuration Manager](http://go.microsoft.com/fwlink/?LinkId=262649) on TechNet.
+For more information, see [Install site system roles](https://docs.microsoft.com/sccm/core/servers/deploy/configure/install-site-system-roles).

 ## EXAMPLES

 > [!NOTE]
 > Configuration Manager CmdLets must be run from the Configuration Manager site drive.
-For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).
+For more information, see the [getting started documentation](https://docs.microsoft.com/powershell/sccm/overview).

 ### Example 1: Add a fallback status point